 Spanish V (Honors): Literature, Film, Art, and Multimedia

 This course combines the study of Spanish language and culture by interweaving literature, film, and art from Spain and Latin America.
 Students continue to refine all their skills in Spanish, broaden their vocabulary, and enhance their fluency.
 At the end of the year, students write an original play and perform it in front of their peers.
 Teacher and students use Spanish exclusively in class.

-Prerequisite: Advanced Placement Spanish Language and Culture or fluency in Spanish and permission of the World Languages Department
+Prerequisite: Advanced Placement Spanish Language and Culture or fluency in Spanish and approval of the World Languages Department

 The following language courses are offered to students in Grades 11 and 12 through Global Online Academy: